Workplace Safety and Health Act Review

 • Grey area agreement

-by Benjy Loewen, about 2 years ago
+by Benjy Loewen, over 3 years ago

 I believe the Manitoba Act and Regs would benefit from an adjustment to eliminate all reference "links".
 When money is charged for clear, accurate safety information for the workplace, it becomes a right only for the prosperous.